 Women’s Law Association of Ontario has a rich history in the legal profession with a strong tradition of speaking out for women lawyers.
-WLAO recently celebrated 90 years as an association and a summary of our history is below.
+WLAO will be celebrating 100 years as an association in 2019 and a summary of our history is below.

 The main WLAO Archives are resting with the Law Society of Upper Canada.
 There is a virtual presentation of some of WLAO’s archives available at the link shown here.

-Celebrating More Than 95 years of Women’s Law Association of Ontario
+Celebrating 1oo years of Women’s Law Association of Ontario in 2019